The Best Paramedic-to-RN Bridge Programs in 2025

 We use a data-driven methodology to rank the best nursing programs, making it easy to find a program that meets your needs.
 Informed by data from the most reputable sources, including the U.S. Department of Education, our methodology is based on metrics that matter most to nursing students, including academic quality, affordability, reputation, and program offerings.
 This list is from 2025.

-Using Our Rankings: What to Look For in a Paramedic-to-RN Program
+Using Our Rankings: What To Look for in an Online LPN Program

-Most paramedic-to-RN programs lead to ADNs.
-However, not every program has the same curriculum or format, and some may take longer than others.
+Paramedic-to-RN bridge programs prepare graduates for RN licensure.
+However, not every program comprises the same curriculum or format, and some may take longer to complete than others.

 When looking for the right program for your needs, consider the following factors: